-Freedom Riders Stokely Carmichael, Gwendolyn Green, and Joan Trumpauer Mulholland were arrested, on June 8, 1961, along with Jan Triggs, Rev. Robert Wesby, Helen Wilson, Teri Perlman, Jane Rosett, and Travis Britt.
+Freedom Riders Stokely Carmichael, Gwendolyn Green, and Joan Trumpauer Mulholland were arrested, on June 8, 1961, along with Jan Triggs, Rev. Robert Wesby, Helen Wilson, Terry Perlman, Jane Rosett, and Travis Britt.

 They had traveled from New Orleans to Jackson, Mississippi, where they were arrested and taken to the notorious Parchman State Penitentiary.